 Factors that influence machine uptime

 Uptime is determined by machine reliability, in turn driven by how well it’s looked after, and how well it’s used.
-Accordingly, factors influencing equipment uptime can be grouped under the following headings:
+Accordingly, factors influencing equipment uptime can be grouped under the following categories:

-Optimizing uptime with maintenance should focus on preventing rather than resolving machine breakdowns.
+Achieving high uptime through maintenance should focus on preventing machine breakdowns rather than resolving them.
 This industrial preventive maintenance includes inspections and routine servicing tasks such as replacing filters and adjusting belts.
-Taking a little time from production to do this at a convenient time helps prevent unplanned downtime.
+Taking a little time from the production process to do this at a convenient time helps prevent unplanned downtime.

 Machine operators should be trained in the Standard Operating Procedures (SOPs) for the equipment they use.
 This ensures it isn’t overloaded or abused in ways that could cause immediate failure and/or lasting damage.